-On June 30, 2020, the Company entered into a seven-year financing agreement with Oberland Capital (the "Oberland Facility") and obtained the first tranche of \$5,000 at closing.
+On June 30, 2020, the Company entered into a seven-year financing agreement with Oberland Capital (the "Oberland Facility") and obtained the first tranche of \$35,000 at closing.
 The Oberland Facility provides for a total of \$75,000 through two additional tranches that can be drawn by December 31, 2021 and requires interest-only payments for the duration of the term.
 A second tranche of \$15,000 may be drawn at the Company's option upon achieving two consecutive quarters with revenue of at least \$20,000.
 Such second tranche may also be put to the Company at any time by Oberland Capital.
 A third tranche of \$25,000 may be drawn at the Company's option upon achieving two consecutive quarters with revenue of \$28,000.
 The financing costs for this facility are approximately \$642 and were recorded as a contra liability to the debt facility.
-As of March 31, 2021, the Company has paid all of the financing costs.
+As of June 30, 2021, the Company has paid all of the financing costs.
+On June 30, 2021, the second tranche of \$15,000 was drawn down by the Company.
+The second tranche of the Oberland Facility matures on June 30, 2028.

 The Oberland Facility requires quarterly interest payments forseven years.
-Interest is calculated as 7.5% plus the greater of LIBOR or 2.0% (9.5% as of March 31, 2021).
+Interest is calculated as 7.5% plus the greater of LIBOR or 2.0% (9.5% as of June 30, 2021).
 Each tranche of the Oberland Facility, if and when issued, will have a term of seven years from the date of issuance (with the first tranche issued on June 30, 2020 maturing on June 30, 2027).
-In connection with the Oberland Facility, the Company entered into a revenue participation agreement with Oberland Capital, which provides that, among other things, an additional quarterly royalty payment as a percentage of the Company's net revenues, up to \$70 million in any given fiscal year, subject to certain limitations set forth therein, during the period commencing on the later of (i) April 1, 2021 and (ii) the date of funding of a tranche of the loan, and ending on the date upon which all amounts owed under the Oberland Facility have been paid in full (the "Revenue Participation Agreement").
+In connection with the Oberland Facility, the Company entered into a revenue participation agreement with Oberland Capital, which provides that, among other things, a quarterly royalty payment as a percentage of the Company's net revenues, up to \$70 million in any given fiscal year, subject to certain limitations set forth therein, during the period commencing on the later of (i) April 1, 2021 and (ii) the date of funding of a tranche of the loan, and ending on the date upon which all amounts owed under the Oberland Facility have been paid in full (the "Revenue Participation Agreement").
 Payments will commence on September 30, 2021.
 This royalty structure results in approximately 1.0% per year of additional interest payments on the outstanding loan amount.
-On March 31, 2021, the Company paid the quarterly debt interest of \$31 to Oberland Capital for this facility.
-The Company capitalized approximately \$520 of the interest towards the costs to construct and retrofit its Axogen Processing Center in Vandalia, OH (See Note 13 - Commitments and Contingencies).
+The Company recorded \$20 as interest expense for this revenue participation agreement for both the three and six months periods ended June 30, 2021.
+The Company pays the quarterly debt interest on the last day of the quarter, and for the three and six months ended June 30, 2021 paid \$840 and \$1,672, respectively, to Oberland Capital.
+The Company capitalized approximately \$1,187 of the interest towards the costs to construct and retrofit its Axogen Processing Center in Vandalia, OH (See Note 13 - Commitments and Contingencies).
 The capitalized interest is recorded as part of property and equipment in the condensed consolidated balance sheet.